-I’ve never dated a Twin.
-Contrary to what Hollywood movies reveal, I’ve never felt the desire to.
+I’ve never dated a Twin, and contrary to what Hollywood movies reveal, I’ve never felt the desire to.
 Unlike Stiffler from American Pie, I find twins a bit distracting.
 I also fear they’ll pull a Parent Trap on me, but instead of taking all my money they’ll switch off when on a date.

 The possibility of being unknowingly seduced by two identical men freaks me out, which is why I was cautious when The Twin approached me at Hudson River Café.
 Minutes after stepping onto the concrete dance floor, The Twin motioned for me to come over.
-I ignored him, not because I knew he was a twin but because men must come to me if they want to dance.
+I ignored him, not because I knew he was a twin but because he should come to me if he wanted to dance.
+Eventually he did.

 “What’s your name?”
 He asked while we danced to a merengue.

 “Sujeiry,” I replied and then asked his age.

 “I’m going to be 25 in June,” he said.
 I cringed.
 Here we go again with the younger men.
 “And so is my twin,” he continued with a smile.
 A Twin?
 I thought with raised eyebrows.
 The Twin noticed my confusion and pointed toward the bar.
 My eyes followed his finger and there he was: his twin.